cybrown/CryptoMessenger/README.md

 Chrome and Firefow, Safari should work and IE > 9.
 Should work on webkit based mobile devices, and firefox mobile.

-* How are encrypted the data ?
+* How are data encrypted ?

 The application uses AES directly in the *browser* (via crypto.js).